The Learning Planet Academy

 Alumnus

-The approach at the Learning Planet Institute is less traditional, more mixed, with greater interdisciplinarity.
-Teachers, researchers and students all work in the same place
+The approach at the Learning Planet Institute is less traditional, more hybrid, and more interdisciplinary.
+In the same place, there are teachers, researchers and students

 Jonathan Grizou